 Tax Planning for NRIs Returning to India

-In general, investment and tax provisions relating to NRIs returning to live in India are fairly generous.
-However, NRIs should carefully plan their return to India to ensure there are no surprises with respect to managing their overseas income and investments.
+In general, investment and tax provisions relating to non-resident Indians (NRIs) returning to live in India are fairly generous.
+However, NRIs must carefully plan their return to India to ensure there are no surprises with respect to managing their overseas income and investments.

-There are two applicable statutes governing taxation and foreign investment for returning NRIs – the Foreign Exchange Management Act (FEMA) and the Income Tax Act (ITA).
-It is important that NRIs know their residency status with respect to both laws, and that they make important investment decisions with both statutes in mind.
+As per the Indian law, there are two applicable statutes governing taxation and foreign investment for returning NRIs – the Foreign Exchange Management Act (FEMA) and the Income Tax Act (ITA).

-- Held an Indian passport at any time, or
+- Has held an Indian passport at any time in their life;

 - Is a spouse of an Indian citizen.

-- A resident but not ordinarily resident (RNOR) taxable only on Indian sourced income; or
+- A resident and ordinarily resident (ROR) taxable on worldwide income; or

-- A resident and ordinarily resident (ROR) taxable on worldwide income.
+- A resident but not ordinarily resident (RNOR) taxable only on Indian sourced income.

-- The individual has been in India for a total of 729 days or less during the seven tax years preceding the relevant tax year.
+- Stays in India for a total of 730 days or more during the seven FYs preceding the relevant FY.